 Adoption.
-These Guidelines are adopted by the Board of Directors of the Hudson Yards Infrastructure Corporation (the "Corporation").
+These investment guidelines (the “Guidelines”) are adopted by the Board of Directors of the Hudson Yards Infrastructure Corporation (the "Corporation").

 Scope.
 These Guidelines specify the policies and procedures relating to the investment, monitoring and reporting of funds of the Corporation.
 For purposes of these Guidelines, funds of the Corporation are all moneys and other financial resources available for investment by the Corporation on its own behalf or on behalf of any other entity or individual.
 All such moneys shall be invested at all times to the fullest extent practicable, and in accordance with the requirements and restrictions set forth in these Guidelines.

 Review and Amendment.
 These Guidelines shall be reviewed and approved by the Board of Directors annually and may be amended by the Board of Directors from time to time.

 Investments.
 All investments shall be invested in Eligible Investments as defined in the Trust Indenture, dated as of December 1, 2006, as amended by a Second Supplemental Trust Indenture, dated as of February 1, 2008, and further amended and restated as of October 1, 2011, by and between the Corporation and U.S. Bank, National Association, as trustee (the “Trustee”); and the Second Trust Indenture, dated as of May 1, 2017, by and between the Corporation and the Trustee; and the Third Supplemental Trust Indenture dated as of February 1, 2019, by and between the Corporation and the Trustee.

 Maturities All investments shall mature or be redeemable at the option of the holder no later than such times as shall be necessary to provide moneys needed for payments to be made from any fund or account in which such investments are held.

 The Corporation shall take diversification considerations into account when making investment decisions.